Interstate 580 Truck Access Study

 Project Study Area

-The Interstate 580 (I-580) corridor in Alameda County begins at the I-205 interchange near Altamont and runs west through Livermore, Dublin, going through San Leandro, Oakland, Emeryville, Albany, and unincorporated Alameda County.
+The I-580 corridor in Alameda County begins at the I-205/I-580 Interchange and runs west through the cities of Livermore, Pleasanton, Dublin, San Leandro, Oakland, Emeryville, Albany, and Berkeley as well as unincorporated Alameda County communities of Castro Valley, Ashland, and Cherryland.

 Interstate 580 Truck Ban History / Timeline